 Courmayeur is almost as easy to get to as Chamonix, and offers a very different experience – one that’s been championed by UK operators for being perfectly-suited to the average British weekend.
 There’s plenty of extreme skiing here, but what appeals to most people is the compact ski area of steepish pistes, and the top-notch mountain restaurants.
 If you want to chill out, eat well, and do a moderate amount of skiing – rather than scare yourself witless on some gnarly glacier descent – it could be for you.
 And the views of the sunny side of Mont Blanc are mind-blowing, too.
-Momentum is the acknowledged Courmayeur expert: but Snow-wise, Mark Warner, Butler & Lloyd, and Ski World can also arrange weekend breaks here.
+Momentum is the acknowledged Courmayeur expert: but Snow-wise, Mark Warner and Ski World can also arrange weekend breaks here.

 A Hard-Core Reputation, but a Secret Soft Side Too

 The long, deep valley in which Chamonix sits is home to more world-class extreme skiing than any other resort we can think of – or anyone else can think of, for that matter.
 As a result, the resort is packed with bearded Swedish freeskiers and have-a-go British boarders who fancy their chances on the glaciers.

 The gentler, pisted slopes are less impressive, but for a long ski weekend there’s more than enough to keep intermediates happy – so long as they don’t mind commuting up and down the valley to find it.
 At the weekend, the bars are jumping, too.
 One more thing to bear in mind is that there are some super-luxurious hotels in town.
 Remember it the next time you plan a romantic getaway.
 Tour operators offering weekends/short breaks here include Ski World, Flexiski and iGoSki.